-When you bring your Bullmastiff puppy home, a feeding chart is usually supplied to you by the breeder.
+When you bring your Bullmastiff puppy home a feeding chart is usually supplied to you by the breeder.
 It is best to stay with this diet until a suitable time to change.
 There are many commercial dog foods available and your breeder will help you choose the right food for your Bullmastiff or what brands to avoid.
-The other alternative is natural, raw feeding or BARF.
+The other alternative is natural feeding or BARF.
+Refer to Books.

 We are often asked what the growth rate is of a Bullmastiff.
-Generally, the Bullmastiff will gain on average 2-3lb or 1 to 1.5 kilograms per week.
-A Bullmastiff will grow to its full height at around the age of 10-12 months.
+Generally the Bullmastiff will gain on average 2-3 lb or 1 to 1.5 kilograms per week.
+A Bull mastiff will grow to height at around the age of 10-12 months.
 Around 18 months muscles will tighten up and he will start filling out.
-A Bullmastiff will not fully mature until the age of 3-4 years with the head being the last to develop.
+A Bull mastiff will not fully mature until the age of 3-4 years with the head being the last to develop.

-Dairy products shouldn't be fed in high quantities as either milk and or cheese can cause dogs to have diarrhea.
-If your dog does scour, try to ensure they avoid feeding too many dairy products.
+Dairy products shouldn't be fed in high quantities either milk and or cheese can cause dogs to have diarrhoea.
+If your dog does scour, avoid feeding dairy products.